Soforce/vlocity-ex-samples/README.md

 You can follow the [Deploy "tutorial-init" datapack](tutorial-init/Readme.md#deploy-tutorial-init-datapack) instrucstion for deployment.

 ## [om-use-flow](om-use-flow)
-This tutorial demonstrates hwo to use Lighting flow in Vlociyt OM.
+This tutorial demonstrates how to use Lighting flow in Vlociyt OM.
 Please reference the [Use Lightning Flow in Vlocity OM](om-use-flow#use-lightning-flow-in-vlocity-om) for details.